Retinpkumar/Retinpkumar/README.md

 <h1 align="center">Hi there 👋 </h1>
 <h3>Thanks for dropping by.
 Hope my profile interests you.</h3>
 <h4 align="center">I am an aspiring data scientist.
-I like to explore data and find hidden insights...
+I like to explore and analyse data and also find hidden insights within them...
-  and of course, build predictive models out of them.</h4>
+  and of course, build machine learning models out of them.</h4>

 - 🌱 I’m currently learning --> **Machine Learning with Python**